 “The three-member Board of Commissioners constitutes the chief governing body of the county.
 The board, together with its executive staff, manages a large and diverse organization whose mission is to provide quality government services in an efficient, cost effective manner.
 Elected every four years, the commissioners are responsible for policy making, fiscal management, and the administration of county affairs” (from the County web site).
 See also here.
 No more than 2 of the 3 Commissioners may be members of the same party.

 Mayor Josh Maxwell is a lifelong resident of Chester County, and is serving in his 3rd term as Downingtown’s mayor.
-First elected in 2010 as Downingtown's youngest mayor at the age of 26, Mayor Maxwell has been an active advocate for the environment, infrastructure...
+First elected in 2010 as Downingtown's youngest mayor at the age of 26, Mayor Maxwell has actively supported the environment, infrastructure investment,...

 Marian has dedicated the last 28 years to growing and strengthening our community.
 As a responsible local developer, Marian revitalizes properties to benefit all members of the community.
 She recently redeveloped an abandoned factory in Phoenixville into a unique...

 “The Court of Common Pleas of Chester County is a general jurisdiction trial court located in West Chester, Pennsylvania….
 There are 12 full time judges and 3 senior judges.
 The judges hear a wide spectrum of cases, including adult and juvenile criminal prosecutions, lawsuits involving money or property, divorce, custody disputes, child support issues, adoptions, and estates.”
 Read more on the Chesco web site.

 This year probably 2 judge seats will be up for election.

 Analisa Sondergaard, a 1994 graduate of Temple University School of Law, spent 7 years as a prosecutor at the Philadelphia District Attorney’s Office and the next 17 years as a civil litigator.
 In 2011, she was elected to serve as Magisterial District Judge in...